Skip to main content

 • Serious infections

-• Low blood cell counts, which can increase the risk of infections, fatigue, and bruising or bleeding
+• Low blood cell count, which can increase the risk of infections, fatigue, and bruising or bleeding

 Blinatumomab is a special kind of monoclonal antibody known as a bispecific T-cell engager (BiTE).
 It can attach to 2 different proteins at the same time.
 One part of blinatumomab attaches to the CD19 protein, which is found on B cells, including some leukemia cells.
 Another part attaches to CD3, a protein found on immune cells called T cells.
-By binding to both of these proteins, this drug brings the leukemia cells and immune cells together, which helps the immune system attack the leukemia cells.
+By binding to both proteins, this drug brings the leukemia cells and immune cells together, which helps the immune system attack the leukemia.

 This drug is used to treat some types of B-cell ALL in children.
 For example: